nexusformat/definitions/manual/source/introduction.rst

 The API uses a very simple *state* model to navigate through a NeXus file.
-(Compare this example with :ref:`example.napi.simple.2d.write`, in the NAPI chapter of Volume II, using the native HDF5 commands.)
+(Compare this example with :ref:`example.napi.simple.2d.write`, in the :ref:`NAPI <NAPI>` chapter, using the native HDF5 commands.)
 When you open a file,
 the API provides a file *handle*, which stores the current location, i.e. which group and/or field is currently open.
 Read and write operations then act on the currently open entity.
-Following the simple example of :ref:`fig.simple-example`, we walk through a schematic of NeXus program written in C (without any error checking or real data).
+Following the simple example titled
+:ref:`Example structure of a simple data file <fig.simple-example>`, we walk through a schematic of NeXus program written in C (without any error checking or real data).